GeoMOER/moer-bsc-base-r/docs/units/_unit05/unit05-06_exercise.md

 Copy the code snippets provided bellow into your script and create a combined dataset named `Emission_per_Country` using rbind().
 That code has some errors.
-Note all necessary corrections you must apply to the code.
+Note all necessary corrections you must apply to the code.<br>
+Write out the dataframe `Emission_per_Country` to your local drive using the `write.csv2()` and the `write.table()` function.
+Compare both results.
+What are the differences?

 ```
 # Data Frame 1: Belgium, Bulgaria, Denmark, Germany